Rysias/cds-assignments/language-assignments/fooled-by-llm/README.md

 My personal take is that minor copy editing is acceptable when doing research.
 As most people who have tried writing knows, a blank page is much more than an article to review.
 Machine generated text might therefore be more valuable (and more harmful) when used as a rough generator than if used an end-to-end pipeline.

 That being said, I only scratched the surface of prompt engineering in this assignment.
-With more dedicated work (and the accelerating pace of model improvements; LINK), who knows how good the text generation can get?
+With more dedicated work (and the [accelerating pace of model improvements](https://hbr.org/2021/09/ai-adoption-skyrocketed-over-the-last-18-months)), who knows how good the text generation can get?
 One thing is certain: it is essential for the humanities and social sciences to be in the room to evaluate the progress.

-# TODO List
-- [x] Fill out TODO's in this readme
-- [x] Add download data (kaggle) --> data/raw
-- [x] Find way to visualize.